Glendale, Queens: 20th century

 After World War I, Glendale's economic base shifted from farming to textiles and breweries.
 The largest employer was the Atlas Terminal, a vast industrial park, consisting of 16 factories.
 Because of the skilled work force living in the area and the many small machine shops located here, Glendale played a big part in the war effort during World War II and, especially in the Manhattan Project, which produced the first atomic bombs.
 During World War II, most of the aircraft and military equipment made on Long Island was shipped by rail through this area.
 Meanwhile, new housing was being developed in the area as well; by 1937, the neighborhood's sole extant farm was being developed as housing.

 Between 1933 and 1936, the Interborough (now Jackie Robinson) Parkway, designed by New York City parks commissioner Robert Moses, was built through Glendale, displacing hundreds of bodies buried in the Cypress Hills Cemetery.
 The parkway, strongly opposed by residents of neighborhoods surrounding Forest Park, displaced Riebling's Greater New York Park and Casino, and necessitated the redesign of the Forest Park Golf Course.

-Originally, Ridgewood and Glendale shared ZIP Code 11237 with Bushwick.
-Following the 1977 blackout, the communities of Ridgewood and Glendale expressed a desire to disassociate themselves from Bushwick.
+Originally, Ridgewood and Glendale (although in Queens) shared ZIP Code 11237 with Bushwick, Brooklyn.
+However, following the 1977 blackout, the communities of Ridgewood and Glendale expressed a desire to disassociate themselves from Bushwick.
 Residents voted on a proposal to create a new ZIP Code, and a majority of votes were cast in favor of the proposal.
 The communities were given the ZIP Code 11385 in 1980.

 By the 1980s, Glendale was known as one of the quieter neighborhoods in New York City.
 Despite disrepair and crime being prevalent in other sections of the city, The New York Times reported in 1986 that "the graffiti, litter and potholes familiar to most New Yorkers are all but unknown in Glendale's three square miles."

-The area was mostly middle-class with well-maintained housing stock, and had one of the lowest crime rates in New York City, but lacked a major community hub.
+The area was mostly middle-class with well-maintained housing stock and had one of the lowest crime rates in New York City, but lacked a major community hub.
 In 1998, service to the Glendale LIRR station was discontinued.
 The station suffered from low ridership and inability to operate with the C3 bi-level coaches, which can stop only at stations with high level platforms.
 This station had only two riders daily at the time of its closure.